 Category I: Consult the Office of Academic Programs, Policy and Accreditation.

-Category III: Proposals are accepted on a rolling basis. **NOTE** Effective AY 2018-19, all Category III proposals must be submitted at least 4 weeks prior to the opening of student registration for the desired term of implementation.
+Category III: Proposals must be submitted to the Provost’s Office at least 4 weeks prior to the opening of student registration for the desired term of implementation.

 If there are questions about the level of approval needed for a proposed change, please contact the Office of Academic Programs, Policy and Accreditation.